 Men should be taught the physical feelings of menstruation because men like to solve problems directly.
 The important thing men want to know (about the period) is how to help their wife/girlfriend/daughter if something is wrong, and when it is easier baby-time.
 Men don’t want to know the menstrual things women talk to other women about.

-We only want to know what to do if our help is needed, without having to askEvery Woman, Ever
+We only want to know what to do if our help is needed, without having to askEvery Man, Ever

-From our 20= years of research, we have found women prefer their partner to understand their feelings – and that’s a key part.
-They want it to be no issue when she tells her husband ‘I’ve got really painful cramps, I want to lay here on the sofa for a while’, and he knows it has nothing to do with her capabilities as a person, same as when his own body hurts.
+From our 20+ years of research, we have found women prefer their partner to understand their feelings – and that’s a key part.
+While women want the pain to go away, they also want their feelings to be listened to.
+They also want it to be no issue when she tells her husband ‘I’ve got really painful cramps, I want to lay here on the sofa for a while’, and he knows it has nothing to do with her capabilities as a person, same as when his own body hurts (source: many women).

 Making it about the feelings validates the approach for both men and women, and this will dissolve the wall.